notsatan/WiFi-Handler/README.md

 # WiFi-Handler
 Android app to help people switch between using Wifi and Wifi Hotspot.
-Made to help old people switch between using Wifi and Wifi-Hotspot without having to go through the system settings to locate the two.
+Made to help people switch between using Wifi and Wifi-Hotspot without having to go through the system settings to locate the two.
 In prior versions (before Android 6.0) the app will switch the hotspot on/off by itself.
 For the newer versions, the app will directly send the user to the relevant settings page.

 ### How do I use this?